silverstripe/silverstripe-lessons-v4/README.md

 }
 ```

 We check the existence of categories with the `exists()` method.
-Simply checking the result of `Categories()` will not work, because it will at worst return an empty `DataList` object.
-It will never return false.
-We use `exists()` to check truthiness.
+Simply checking the result of `Categories()` will not work because it will always return a `DataList` object, whether empty or not; It will never return _false_.
+We use `exists()` to check if the list contains records or not.

 Invoking `column()` on the list of `ArticleCategory` objects will get an array of all the values for the given column, which saves us the trouble of looping through the list just to get one field.